chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "Member resolution checks only top-level declarations in a PyFile and ignores imported symbols.", "PROJECT NOTE": "In PyResolveUtils.findMember, also inspect PyImportStatement and PyFromImportStatement to resolve names brought into the module when matching a dotted segment.", "NEW INSTRUCTION": "WHEN module member lookup yields no symbol THEN resolve names introduced by import and from-import statements"
 }

+[2025-12-22 22:45] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "run_test",
+    "ERROR": "No tests found in provided directory path", "ROOT CAUSE": "run_test was pointed to src/main sources instead of a test-containing path.", "PROJECT NOTE": "Tests live under src/test/kotlin/com/github/chbndrhnns/intellijplatformplugincopy; run from project root or target specific test classes with Gradle.", "NEW INSTRUCTION": "WHEN run_test path points to src/main THEN run from project root or use src/test path" }

+[2025-12-22 22:47] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Assertion failed: private package offered publicizing quick fix", "ROOT CAUSE": "PyPrivateModuleImportInspection still proposes making symbols public for underscored (private) packages and does not ascend to the next public package.", "PROJECT NOTE": "Adjust logic in src/main/kotlin/com/github/chbndrhnns/intellijplatformplugincopy/exports/PyPrivateModuleImportInspection.kt to treat packages with leading underscore as private and avoid 'Make public' there.", "NEW INSTRUCTION": "WHEN target package name starts with '_' THEN do not offer 'make symbol public'" }

+[2025-12-22 22:49] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Inspection suggested fix for private package", "ROOT CAUSE": "PyPrivateModuleImportInspection considers private packages as candidates and only checks the immediate parent, causing a quick fix to be offered for _priv.", "PROJECT NOTE": "Update src/main/kotlin/com/github/chbndrhnns/intellijplatformplugincopy/exports/PyPrivateModuleImportInspection.kt to: (1) skip registering problems and quick fixes when the containing package is private (segment starts with '_'); (2) when searching __all__, walk up to the nearest public package and use its __init__.py.", "NEW INSTRUCTION": "WHEN inspected symbol is inside a private package THEN do not register problem or quick fixes" }

+[2025-12-22 22:49] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Reproduction tests failed due to incorrect inspection behavior", "ROOT CAUSE": "The inspection proposes making symbols public in private packages and doesn’t check the next public package for existing exports.", "PROJECT NOTE": "Adjust src/main/kotlin/com/github/chbndrhnns/intellijplatformplugincopy/exports/PyPrivateModuleImportInspection.kt to skip fixes for private packages and to walk up to the nearest public package when checking __all__.", "NEW INSTRUCTION": "WHEN inspected package is private THEN skip suggesting make-public and do not flag" }

+[2025-12-22 22:50] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Repro tests failed: inspection suggests fix in private package", "ROOT CAUSE": "The inspection only checks the immediate parent package and still offers 'Make symbol public' for private packages instead of skipping or looking up to a public package.", "PROJECT NOTE": "Update src/main/kotlin/com/github/chbndrhnns/intellijplatformplugincopy/exports/PyPrivateModuleImportInspection.kt to ignore private packages and, if needed, search ancestor public packages for __all__ exports (see PyUseExportedSymbolFromPackageQuickFix).", "NEW INSTRUCTION": "WHEN parent package name starts with '_' THEN suppress 'Make symbol public' quick fix" }